 Garden RestorationBringing Back the Parterre

 The project was not without some controversy.
 Harvard University graduate students studied the project and recommended that the parterre be removed, in part because of the expense of maintaining it, but also because it was not in keeping with the “picturesque” esthetic of the mid-nineteenth century.
-Professor Favretti countered those arguments, siting the rarity of a garden like Roseland’s in its original pattern with original boxwood borders, and stressed its historical significance.
-He also pointed to Downing’s own writings and plans for gardens of the sort that exist at Roseland, though he did not as a rule favor parterres.
+Professor Favretti countered those arguments, citing the rarity of a garden like Roseland Cottage’s, still in its original pattern with original boxwood borders, and stressed its historical significance.
+He also pointed to Andrew Jackson Downing’s own writings and plans for gardens of the sort that exist at Roseland Cottage, though Downing did not as a rule favor parterres.

 Those of us who love the formal parterre garden at Roseland Cottage are delighted that Professor Favretti prevailed.